 ** PRICE TIP: There are specific colors and varieties of slightly more expensive roses, like Quicksand and Queen of Pearl.
 If these blooms are part of your color theme, expect a price increase.

+Another reason why wedding flowers are so expensive is transportation.
 In addition to the cost of flowers, you also have to consider the transportation cost.
 For these flowers to arrive fresh and in the best condition, they have to be transported just in time for your event.

 For generic and “easy to work with” types of flowers like roses, carnations, etc., they can pass as regular transportation and are usually included in standard shipments.